About in vivo Genome Editing

 The vectors to be used in this study are adeno-associated viruses (AAV) that have been modified so they can carry genes that are potentially therapeutic.
 AAV is used to penetrate into liver cells but does not cause any known disease.
 This AAV has been changed in the laboratory so it can no longer grow or reproduce in the human body.

 AAV is introduced following a single infusion of SB-FIX into a vein in your arm.
-SB-FIX uses zinc finger nucleases (ZFNs) to place a therapeutic Factor 9 gene into the genome of liver cells to drive constitutive expression of therapeutic Factor IX protein.
+SB-FIX uses zinc finger nucleases (ZFNs) to place a working copy of the Factor 9 gene into the genome of liver cells to drive constitutive expression of Factor IX protein.
 See the tab “A Little More Science” for details.

 Because the Factor 9 gene is permanently inserted into the patient’s liver cells via genome editing, SB-FIX may provide lifelong expression and therapeutic benefit for hemophilia B subjects.
 This is something that will be evaluated in this study.